 Most applications will use the phase-sequential firing option.
 This firing scenario pairs cylinders that share their TDC's to the same injector channels.
 As such, one injector channel fires two injectors: one on compression and the other on exhaust.
 Each injector channel will fire once per revolution, so each cylinder will see a shot of fuel on both the exhaust and compression stroke.
 In an 8-cylinder application, each injector channel has its own staged injector channel.
 16 low-impedance injectors could be used with this firing scenario.
-See Figure D.2.
-2 for a typical 8-cylinder phase-sequential injector wiring schematic.
+See Figure D.2 2 for a typical 8-cylinder phase-sequential injector wiring schematic.

-Figure D.2.
-2: 8-cylinder phase-sequential injector wiring for firing order 1-8-4-3-6-5-7-2.
+Figure D.2 2: 8-cylinder phase-sequential injector wiring for firing order 1-8-4-3-6-5-7-2.
 D.2.d.
 Full Sequential Injection

 The biggest difference between full sequential injection and other injection types is that full sequential injection requires the use of a cam trigger in addition to the crank trigger.
 The cam trigger is used to provide a reference pulse for Top Dead Center compression.
 The crankshaft trigger knows the location of TDC, but on a 4-stroke engine, TDC is not all that is needed to determine which cycle the engine is on.
 For this, a camshaft reference is needed.
-With a full sequential setup, each injector channel is independent, and each injector is fired once per engine cycle (every two revolutions on a four stroke) on the end of the exhaust stroke.
-Rotary and 2-stroke applications are inherently full sequential without the need for a cam reference, since their engine cycles occur in only one revolution.
+With a full sequential setup, each injector channel is independent, and each injector is fired once per engine cycle (every two revolutions on a four stroke) on the exhaust stroke.
+Rotary and 2stroke applications are inherently full sequential without the need for a cam reference, since their engine cycles occur in only one revolution.
 Consequently, rotaries and 2-strokes will inject fuel on every TDC event.
+See Figure D.2 3 for an 8-cylinder full sequential wiring schematic.

-Figure D.2.
-3: 6-cylinder full-sequential injection wiring for a 1-6-2-4-3-5 firing order.
+Figure D.2 3: 8-cylinder full-sequential injection wiring for a 1-8-4-3-6-5-7-2 firing order.